comunica/comunica-bencher/README.md

 * Start a **benchmark runner** that will execute the queries from `input/watdiv-10M`.

 Once the benchmark runner is done, the following files will be available:
-* `output/queries.csv`: Query execution time for all queries
+* `output/queries.csv`: Query execution time and number of results for all queries.
-* `output/stats-client.csv`: CPU usage, Memory usage and I/O for the client
+* `output/stats-client.csv`: CPU usage, Memory usage and I/O for the client.
-* `output/stats-server.csv`: CPU usage, Memory usage and I/O for the server
+* `output/stats-server.csv`: CPU usage, Memory usage and I/O for the server.
-* `output/cache-logs/access.log`: NGINX access log files (including cache `HIT`/`MISS` details)
+* `output/cache-logs/access.log`: NGINX access log files (including cache `HIT`/`MISS` details).
-* `output/cache-logs/error.log`: NGINX error log files
+* `output/cache-logs/error.log`: NGINX error log files.

 ## Configurability